bohdansalai/carface-demo/README.md

+# Marketplace of used cars

-In this file I would like to show my project called carface.pl This project has to connect sellers and buyers of used cars.
+In this file I would like to show my project called carface.pl .
+This project has to connect sellers and buyers of used cars.
 There are auto news also.
-There is no codebase of this project on github, only screenshots of interface on big and small screens.
+There is no codebase of this project on github, only screenshots of adaptive user interface.

-BIG SCREEN
+## BIG SCREEN

 Adding new post first screen:
 <img width="1508" alt="adding car first page" src="https://user-images.githubusercontent.com/38630765/165588041-09b8f2bb-2602-4d07-9c1a-400964218fff.png">